Every place I’ve ever worked has had a notoriously crabby person. The one person who’s always stirring up trouble and complaining.

 It can be hard to know how to deal with difficult coworkers.

-At the place I used to work, it was no different.
+At my old job it was no different.
 There was this one lady you could talk directly to, and she’d ignore you and pretend you didn’t even exist.

 After all, what had I ever done to her?
 Did she have something against happy people?